pachterlab/fastQpick/README.md

 fastQpick -f 1 --disable-gzip sample.fastq.gz
 ```

-Also save the out-of-bag reads (the reads that were not drawn) of each replicate to `sample.oob.fastq.gz`, e.g., for cross-validation or the .632+ estimator.
+Also save the out-of-bag reads (the reads that were not drawn, about 36.8% of the library for a full-size bootstrap) of each replicate to `sample.oob.fastq.gz`, e.g., for cross-validation with the .632+ estimator.
 Without replacement, this yields complementary train/test splits:
 ```bash
 fastQpick -f 1 --oob sample.fastq.gz
 ```

 Write each sampled read once, with its multiplicity recorded in the header as `;size=<count>` (the USEARCH/VSEARCH abundance convention), instead of writing duplicate records.
-A full-size bootstrap replicate then contains about 63% as many records:
+A full-size bootstrap replicate then contains about 63.2% as many records, and duplication-aware tools can process each distinct read once.
+By default, duplicates are written as ordinary records, so any downstream tool runs unchanged:
 ```bash
 fastQpick -f 1 --collapse-duplicates sample.fastq.gz
 ```